JG-Jdiem/JG-Jdiem/README.md

 # 💫 About Me:
-🔭 I’m currently working on a fanta game<br>🌱 I’m currently expanding my knowledge about JS<br>⚡ I would like to learn kotlin
+🔭 I’m currently working on a fanta game<br>🌱 I’m currently learning C++<br>
+⚡ I would like to learn kotlin

 <!--# ✨️ About JdiemGames
 🔭 -->